roshnet/roshnet.github.io/README.md

 ## Welcome to my space!

 Hey there!
-This page contains mostly about what I do, and like to do.
+This page contains mostly me and the stuff that keeps me engaged.
 Web series take a large part of my time, and so does programming.